Hines College Professors Launch Shaping the Gulf Coast of Tomorrow Studio Tackling Regional Climate Challenges

 Above: Students in the studio Shaping the Gulf Coast of Tomorrow visited Houston's Sheldon Lake State Park & Environmental Learning Center

-University of Houston Gerald D. Hines College of Architecture and Design professors Dalia Munenzon and Matthew Johnson are launching the Shaping the Gulf Coast of Tomorrow studio, an ambitious new program dedicated to addressing the complex environmental and urban challenges facing the Gulf Coast.
+University of Houston Gerald D. Hines College of Architecture and Design professors Dalia Munenzon and Matthew Johnson are launching the Adaptive Ecofutures: Shaping the Gulf Coast of Tomorrow studio, an ambitious new program dedicated to addressing the complex environmental and urban challenges facing the Gulf Coast.
 Developed in partnership and funded with a $748,848 research grant from the Gulf Research Program (GRP) of the National Academies of Sciences, Engineering, and Medicine (NASEM), this program focuses on equipping future designers with the tools necessary to build sustainable, resilient communities.

 Through Shaping the Gulf Coast of Tomorrow, Johnson and Munenzon will explore interdisciplinary approaches to climate adaptation, urban resilience, and ecological restoration.
 Students participating in the studio will have the opportunity to address pressing local issues, including watershed management, coastal planning, and energy transition, with the goal of reimagining the built environment of the Gulf Coast.